DigitalChinaOpenSource/DCParser/README.md

 ## Introduction

-DCParser is a single project built for compatibility with TiDB for PostgreSQL for PostgreSQL.
+DCParser is a single project built for compatibility with TiDB for PostgreSQL.
 It is based on PingCAP/parser, but it is difficult to merge into the original parser repository because there are many changes.
 So a new project is created to provide parsing abilities for TiDB for PostgreSQL.

 ## Development